-4.4.1 Complete and sign an annual PIC - CoC Membership Packet (Including the Membership Application Form, Participation agreement & Voting Member Conflict of Interest Disclosure Form)

-- 4.4.2 Pay annual dues or request and receive a fee waiver - 4.4.3 Attend the majority of the PIC CoC's general meetings each year to align with the HUD NOFA requirements. - 4.4.4 Join, attend, and contribute to a majority of committee meetings each year to align with the HUD NOFO requirements. - 4.4.5 Vote at the PIC CoC General Membership Meetings as well as any special PIC CoC meetings that may occur. - 4.4.6 Become a member of and attend most meetings of one of the committees of PIC CoC
+- 4.4.1 Complete and sign an annual O'ahu CoC Membership Packet (Including the Membership Application Form, Participation agreement & Voting Member Conflict of Interest Disclosure Form) - 4.4.2 Pay annual dues or request and receive a fee waiver - 4.4.3 Attend the majority of the O'ahu CoC's general meetings each year to align with the HUD NOFA requirements. - 4.4.4 Join, attend, and contribute to a majority of committee meetings each year to align with the HUD NOFA requirements. - 4.4.5 Vote at the O'ahu CoC General Membership Meetings as well as any special O'ahu CoC meetings that may occur.